IDSL-SeoulTech/HyQ/README.md

 | MobileViTv2-75 | Baseline | 32/32 | 75.61 | - |
 | | Ours | 8/8 | 74.47 | 1.14 |

+## Citation
+If you find this repo useful in your research, please consider citing the following paper:

 ## Contributing